Blog

 The investigation stage is where most teams lose time.
 Without transaction-level visibility, an analyst has to pull files from multiple systems, cross-reference timestamps and amounts, and reconstruct what happened from fragments.
 Exception drill-down means every flagged item carries its supporting data: the source record, the counterparty record, the matching attempt that failed, and the specific fields that did not align.

-Modern platforms add pre-populated resolution suggestions drawn from historic resolution patterns.
-If an analyst has resolved the same type of discrepancy 30 times before, the system surfaces the prior fix as a starting point.
-This is how exception investigation moves from days to minutes for the high-volume, high-similarity cases that dominate most queues.
+Modern platforms add pre-populated resolution suggestions drawn from historic patterns.
+If an analyst has resolved the same type of discrepancy many times before, the system surfaces the prior fix as a starting point.
+For high-volume, high-similarity cases that dominate most queues, this can significantly reduce investigation time compared to starting from a blank screen each time.

 Dig deeper: Reconciliation automation from data ingestion to exception resolution